 An exact script is the safest, but also most tedious bet unless you want to read it out (which – again – is just fine if done properly).
 I knew my first script Happy-Birthday-level by heart.
 Word for word.
 And that’s what could be found in my notes.
 The downside here is that such notes are useless if you forget your line while presenting: you have to work yourself through a wall of text to even find the spot where you are.

-Over the years – as my English improved and I got more experienced at speaking – I started moving more and more to the middle: “Talk through a set structure.”
+Over the years – as my English improved, and I got more experienced at speaking – I started moving more and more to the middle: “Talk through a set structure.”
 Nowadays my notes are nothing more than just a list of bullet points and catchphrases.
-This is easy to navigate even under stress situations and makes sure I don’t forget anything.
+This is easy to navigate even under stressful situations and makes sure I don’t forget anything.

 In any case: the so much feared “blackout” simply is not an issue at all as long as you have comprehensive speaker notes.
 You may blank over words but that can happen to anyone at any time.
 Just make sure that important keywords are part of your notes.